-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Schoolwide 1.3 Action: Tutoring and supports for students Need: To address the requirements for Comprehensive Support and Improvement (CSI), we examined the needs of our student groups in the red on the CA Dashboard for their Graduation Rate.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Schoolwide 1.3 Action: Tutoring and supports for students Need: To address the requirements for Comprehensive Support and Improvement (CSI), we examined the needs of our student groups in the red on the 2023 CA Dashboard for their Graduation Rate.
 These were our all- student group, African American, Hispanic, White, and students with disabilities.
 We noticed that these students were also in the socioeconomically disadvantaged group, which was in the red.
+The 2024 CA Dashboard had these student groups in the red: African American, Hispanic, socioeconomically disadvantaged, students with disabilities and White students.
 Additionally, students who enroll with us are typically about 30 or more credits behind in school.
 Teachers, students, and parents provided feedback indicating that they support the high- value tutors bring to the program.
 We are implementing intensive tutoring with increased participation and access to virtual and in-person tutors.
 A high-quality tutor and student relationship with help increase participation.
 This will help them complete their assignments and increase the rate at which they finish their courses.
 Tutors support these students both virtually and in person and are available during school hours and on Saturdays.
 They scaffold skills that need to be reinforced through additional practice.
 Tutors deliver a critical level of support that we have seen be successful in helping address academic gaps effectively and improve student progress toward credit recovery and graduation.
 These actions are done throughout the year and on a daily basis.
 We expect that these actions will be effective at increasing students' credit completion rate which leads to improved graduation rates.
 However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis We will closely monitor progress on our credit completion rates for all of our student groups, especially for the following student groups in the red: English Learners, African American, Hispanic, White, students with disabilities, and socioeconomically disadvantaged groups, We expect them to increase each year.
 Additionally, student groups on the Dashboard graduation rate will be monitored.
 We will also consider input from the parents of participating students to enhance the quality of the program provided.
-Scope: Schoolwide 1.4 Action: Counseling students towards graduation and materials Need: Desert Sands identified that the reason for the ineffectiveness of this action was due to a lack of support for potential graduates from the beginning of the year.
-Desert Sands will adjust the design of the action to ensure that students experience We will closely monitor progress on our DASS Graduation rates for all of our student groups, especially English